 Gori is the Head of Training and Development for the Digital Garage from Google.
 He has over 10 years of experience consulting and training hundreds of SMEs, charities, business owners, entrepreneurs and students on how to boost their digital skills and harness the power of the internet and Google tools effectively to drive growth for their business and reach new customers online.

-Managing Director, The Supper Club
+Strategic Director, The Supper Club

 Jane Gomez is Strategic Director of Prelude Group, whose mission is to help make Britain the most enterprising nation in the world.
 Prelude is home to The Supper Club, a membership club exclusively for fast-growth entrepreneurs and The Directors Club, offering peer learning and strategic development for directors.
 Jane has chaired hundreds of events and discussions, giving her an unparalleled insight into entrepreneurial sentiment in the UK and the challenges facing business leaders and their teams.
 As the strategic leader of the business, Jane works closely with both members and partners to develop greater value within Prelude's services.

 With his finger always on the pulse, Jeremy is one of the UK’s leading voices on foreign exchange, and you’ll regularly find him on television and across the national media giving his unique, thoughtful insight.
 He has made regular appearances on BBC News, BBC Radio 5 Live and Newsnight, as well as in leading blogs and newspapers.
 Jeremy delivers his analysis with energy, and in an accessible way that allows everyone to understand how the economy affects them.